berni23/backend-php-2022/README.md

 ## Description

-You have to develop an endpoint of the API that creates a new Filmin user witht the following structure:
+You have to develop an endpoint of the API that creates a new Filmin user with the following structure:

 **[POST]** */users*